 If you’re looking for more relaxed cities in Portugal, Cascais might just be the place for you.
 This quiet town has some of the most beautiful beaches in the country, making it the perfect place to sit back in the sun with a drink and a good book.
 Not to mention there’s delicious seafood you can get around town as well.

 And while you’re here, you should definitely check out the historic center and the Estoril Casino.
-The historic fort in the city is also a great place to explore.
-When you visit Cascais you should make sure to get out on the water.
+The historical fort in the city is one of those places you cannot miss, even if you are staying in Lisbon, as Cascais is just a short drive from the capital city.
+When you visit Cascais, you should make sure to get out on the water.
 This sunset cruise is the perfect way to end the day.

 7. Costa Nova

 Costa Nova is a popular summer vacation destination for both Portuguese residents and international tourists.
-It’s an adorable town with colorful striped houses lining vast promenades to explore and just enjoy the town’s atmosphere.
+It’s an adorable town with colorful striped houses lining vast promenades, where you can explore and enjoy the town’s atmosphere.

 8. Tomar

 Tomar is the former seat of the Order of the Knights Templar.
-It sits in central Portugal and is a popular tourist destination for a good reason.
+It sits in central Portugal and is a bit of hidden gem when you are looking at the best cities in Portugal.

 The monastery here, Convento de Cristo, was built in 1160.
-Because of its history with the Knights Templar, it too is classified as a UNESCO World Heritage Site.
+Because of its history with the Knights Templar, it is also a UNESCO World Heritage Site.
 Explore the monastery and take in the splendor of one of the most important pieces of medieval architecture that still stands today.

 And if you time it right, you can even witness the Tray’s Festival and how the city is decorated with flowers for it.